 Development of the plans was significantly shaped by the contributions of 12 regional advisory committees.
-Over the course of nearly two years, with monthly meetings, these committees identified several common policy issues impacting tourism in several or all regions.
+Over nearly two years, with monthly meetings, the committees identified several common policy issues impacting tourism in several or all regions.

-Key issues identified by the regional advisory committees reaffirmed the findings of the Tourism Stakeholder Survey, which included over 870 participants representing a diverse range of individuals and organizations involved in the tourism sector.
+Key issues identified by the regional advisory committees reaffirmed the findings of the Tourism Stakeholder Survey, which included over 870 participants representing a diverse range of individuals and organizations involved in the tourism sector: